encodeous/MissileWarsX/README.md

 </details>

 ## Version Support

-MissileWarsX is currently stable on modern versions of Minecraft (1.13-1.17), while legacy support is still experimental.
-The end goal is to bring MissileWars to all Minecraft versions, 1.8+.
+As mentioned above, MissileWarsX is currently stable on modern versions of Minecraft (1.16.5+).
+Older versions may be dropped over time due to the lack of manpower to support them.

 ## Public Test Server

-If you want to try out MissileWarsX before hosting your own server, you can play the minigame on a publicly hosted server at `msw.encodeous.ca`.
-This server currently runs 1.17.1, and will run on the latest versions.
+If you want to try out MissileWarsX before hosting your own server, you can play the mini-game on a publicly hosted server at `msw.encodeous.ca`.
+This server currently runs 1.18.2, and will run on the latest versions when they come out.

-## Hosting your own server

-Currently, there are no public builds of MissileWarsX, but you can build it yourself, or wait for an official release.

-To get the standard MissileWars experience, simply install the plugin and run the server.
-Please note that the plugin is designed to run on a clean Minecraft server.
-Make sure there are no other worlds or plugins, (unless you like living on the edge, and risk loss of data).

-### Server Software

-MissileWarsX is designed to run on top of Paper Spigot.
-Some features may not be available (Missile tracing) if ran without Paper.

-The recommended server configuration is stored in the `recommended-config` folder in this repository.

-### Plugin Configuration

-> Documentation to be added

 # Contributing and Bug Reporting

 If you wish to contribute to this project, or if you find any bugs, please create a pull request or file an issue!
 Alternatively, you can message me on Discord: `encodeous#7441`

-:thumbsup:
-- Carson

 # Acknowledgements